jayetri/TTQA-RS/README.md

 ### Experiment setup:
 We only used the dev set for the experiment.
-We used Hybrider as the retriever: [HybridQA GitHub](https://github.com/wenhuchen/HybridQA/tree/master)
+We used HybridQA's retriever to retrieve the wiki links of dev set: [HybridQA GitHub](https://github.com/wenhuchen/HybridQA/tree/master)

 ### Run Summary, Subanswers, and Entity Types: